Hilary Duff: 2007–2009: Dignity and independent films

 Duff had a leading role as the title character of the film According to Greta (2009), which chronicled the life of a suicidal and rebellious teen.
 Her performance received mixed reviews.
 Andrew Barker of Variety criticized Duff's "child star" approach to acting and wanted her to stay away from teen roles.
 However, Los Angeles Times critic Robert Abele wrote that her attempt to "transform her bright-eyed wholesomeness into rebellious snark" in Greta "is a valiant one."
 Later that year, she co-starred as a narcissistic seductress in What Goes Up.
 Brian Lowry of Variety magazine stated that Duff's performance "amounts to a near-adult role," yet labeled her role and the film "confused".
+For the film's soundtrack, Duff recorded the song "Any Other Day".
 Despite having previously turned down a role in The CW drama 90210 to avoid projects within the "teen" genre, it was later confirmed that Duff would appear as a recurring character in the third season of the hit series Gossip Girl.
 Duff portrayed famous actress Olivia Burke, who enrolled at New York University in search of a traditional college experience.
 Duff's character sparked a romantic relationship with male lead character Dan Humphrey, and was later the center of controversy when the two had a threesome with Humphrey's friend Vanessa Abrams.
 The following year, she won a Teen Choice Award for Best Television Female Scene Stealer for her appearance on Gossip Girl.
 In 2009, Duff collaborated with DKNY Jeans and co-designed an apparel line titled Femme for DKNY Jeans.
 With the objective of designing a clothing line for women her own age, the line debuted in the United States in August 2009 and was available for a limited time.